guibueno/guibueno.github.io/_docs/eval-05-results.markdown

 **Image** - _Confidence in their own language learning skills_
 {: style="text-align: center"}

-On the other hand, they believe that their performance could be improved by using **LanguageBug** a few more times, which indicates that they trust their languge learning abilities and feel capable of reaching even better results (that they would probably qualify as *great*).
+On the other hand, they believe that their performance could be improved by using **LanguageBug** a few more times, which indicates that they trust their language learning abilities and feel capable of reaching even better results (that they would probably qualify as *great*).

 #### Sharing videos